ibm-cloud-docs/assistant/system-entities-new.md

 | `@sys-time` | `range_link` | If present, indicates that the user's input contains syntax that suggests a time range is specified.
 For example, the input might be `Are you open from 9AM to 11AM`.
 Each of the two `@sys-time` system entities that are detected has a `range_link` property in its output.
 Additional information is provided, including the role that each `@sys-time` plays in the range relationship.
 For example, the start time has a role type of `time_from` and the end time has a role type of `time_to`.
 To check a role value, you can use the syntax `@sys-time.role?.type == 'time_from'`.
 If the user input implies a range, but only one time is specified, then the `range_link` property is not returned, but one role type is returned.
 For example, if the user asks, `Are you open until 9PM`, 9PM is recognized as the `@sys-time` mention, and a role of type `time_to` is returned for it.
 A `range_modifier` that identifies the word in the input that triggers the identification of a range is also returned.
 In this example, the modifier is `until`. |
 | `@sys-time` | `relative_hour`, `relative_minute`, `relative_second` | Recognizes relative mentions of time, such as `5 hours ago` (`relative_hour = -5`),`in two minutes`(`relative_minute = 2`), or `in a second` (`relative_second = 1`). |
 | `@sys-time` | `specific_hour`, `specific_minute`, `specific_second` | Recognizes specific mentions of time, such as `at 5 o'clock` (`specific_hour = 5`), `at 2:30`(`specific_minute = 30`), or `23:30:22` (`specific_second = 22`). |
+{: caption="New system entity properties" caption-side="top"}

 ### Usage examples
 {: #beta-system-entities-examples}

-1. You can use the following types of expressions to take advantage of the new properties in the improved system entities.
+You can use the following types of expressions to take advantage of the new properties in the improved system entities.
 The table shows the results are returned when a user mentions the date `4 July 2019` and time `3:30:10 PM`.
 You can use these expressions in dialog text responses without surrounding them in `<? ?>` syntax.

+Table 2.
+Using new system entities to get date and time details

 | SpEL expression syntax | Result |
 |------------------------|---------|